klassmann/sdl2-lua53-example/README.md

-# A Basic app skeleton composed by SDL2, Lua 5.3 and CMake
+# A Basic app skeleton with SDL2, Lua 5.3 and CMake

 **WIP - I'am working on documentation and some installation instructions**